 HeatWave is designed as a MySQL pluggable storage engine, which completely shields all the low-level implementation details from customers.
 As a result, applications and tools seamlessly access HeatWave through MySQL, using standard connectors.
 HeatWave supports the same ANSI SQL standard and ACID properties as MySQL, and supports diverse data types.
 This enables existing applications to take advantage of HeatWave without any changes.

-On-premises customers who cannot move their MySQL deployments to a cloud due to compliance or regulatory requirements can still leverage HeatWave by using the hybrid deployment model.
+On-premises customers who can’t move their MySQL deployments to a cloud because of compliance or regulatory requirements can still leverage HeatWave by using the hybrid deployment model.
 In such a hybrid deployment, customers can use MySQL replication to replicate on-premises MySQL data to HeatWave without the need for ETL.

 Real-time elasticity enables customers to increase or decrease the size of their HeatWave cluster by any number of nodes without incurring any downtime or read-only time.
 The resizing operation takes only a few minutes, during which time HeatWave remains online, available for all operations.
 Once resized, data is downloaded from object storage, automatically repartitioned among all available cluster nodes, and becomes immediately available for queries.
 As a result, customers benefit from consistently high performance, even at peak times, and reduce costs by downsizing their HeatWave cluster when appropriate—without incurring any downtime or read-only time.
 Customers aren’t constrained to overprovisioned instances forced by rigid sizing models offered by other cloud database providers.
-They can expand or downsize their HeatWave cluster to any number of nodes—and pay only for the exact resources they use.
+With efficient data reloading from object storage, customers can also pause and resume their HeatWave cluster to reduce costs.